You've probably noticed it for yourself.

 In fact, you might even want to escalate any negative queries to video chat as soon as possible.

-This will not only show off your company’s attitude to efficient problem-solving, but it’ll also provide your agents with a fast way to gain respect and understanding.
+This will not only show off your company’s attitude to efficient problem-solving, but it’ll also provide your customer-facing teams with a fast way to gain respect and understanding.

 Now that we’ve developed an understanding of how to get the most out of video chat as a customer service channel, let’s take a look at its specific uses in a variety of sectors and settings.

 What sector best describes your organisation, and where could you benefit from using video?